Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

 \subsubsection{Parameter Storage Based}

 The most obvious way to prevent catastrophic forgetting across tasks in continual learning is to save an independent model for each task.
 However, this is sub-optimal for a number of reasons.
-First of all, it requires a methodology of detecting the current task.
-It also requires significant storage and limits any ability to leverage relevant knowledge learned across tasks.
-One way to alternatively leverage knowledge is via shared latent components. \cite{ammar2014online} accomplish this by using a shared latent basis that captures reusable components of the learned policies.
-Leveraging the assumption of shared common structure between tasks, \cite{borsa2016learning} build on the work of \cite{calandriello2014sparse} and explicitly model a shared abstraction of the state-action space for multi-task settings.
+First of all, it requires a methodology for detecting the current task.
+It also requires significant storage, and lastly, it limits any ability to leverage relevant knowledge learned across tasks.
+One alternative way to leverage knowledge is through the use of shared latent components. \citet{ammar2014online} accomplish this by using a shared latent basis that captures reusable components of the learned policies.
+Leveraging the assumption of shared common structure between tasks, \citet{borsa2016learning} build on the work of \citet{calandriello2014sparse} and explicitly model a shared abstraction of the state-action space.

-Another approach to leverage knowledge from previous tasks is to provide the representations of networks trained on previous tasks as inputs for subsequent tasks~\citep{PNN}.
-While this strategy directly avoids the problem of catastrophic forgetting, it also exacerbates the curse of input dimensionality and storage requirements.
+Another approach for leveraging knowledge from previous tasks is to provide the representations of networks trained on previous tasks as inputs for subsequent tasks~\citep{PNN}.
+While this strategy directly avoids the problem of catastrophic forgetting, it exacerbates the curse of input dimensionality and storage requirements.
 As the number of tasks seen grows, there is a larger space of past representations to sift through.
 As such, there is still some degradation in the efficacy of transfer in practice even if catastrophic forgetting is circumvented.
 One way to overcome these issues is by considering a single shared representation.
-For example, \cite{maurerBenefitMultitaskRepresentation} extracted features for multiple tasks in a single low-dimensional shared representation. \cite{D'Eramo2020Sharing} further highlight the benefits of learning a shared representation as error propagation in approximate value iteration and policy iteration improves when learning multiple tasks jointly.
+For example, \citet{maurerBenefitMultitaskRepresentation} extracted features for multiple tasks in a single low-dimensional shared representation. \citet{D'Eramo2020Sharing,shi2021meta} further highlight the benefits of learning a shared representation, as error propagation in approximate value iteration and policy iteration improves when learning multiple tasks jointly.